 \calc_figscale{50}

 Now let $\rho \geq 2$.
 Assuming a black incident triangle for every vertex of $\gamma$ we obtain $\partialW \geq 3\rho \geq 2\rho+2$.
 Therefore, on $\gamma$ we find an \textit{ear}.
 As above we aim for an ear reduction.
 Let $b$ be a reducible ear with neighbors $a$ and $c$ such that $c$ is only incident to a single black triangle $acx$ inside $\gamma$ and $d$ is the second common neighbor of $c$ and $x$.
+In the proof of Claim 2 we have seen that in this case a reduction is possible which preserves the violation inequality.

 If $x$ is the unique common neighbor of $a$ and $d$, then the reduction leads to a decrease of $\partialW$ by 2 or 3 and a decrease of $\rho$ by 1, whence the reduced cycle remains violating.

-If $b$ is reducible but $a$ and $d$ share several neighbors, then there we aim at a reduction whose center $y$ is the extreme common neighbor of $a$ and $d$.
+If $b$ is reducible but $a$ and $d$ share several neighbors, then we aim at a reduction whose center $y$ is the extreme common neighbor of $a$ and $d$.
 If this cycle does not enclose the black triangle $\delta_\infty$ we can apply the reduction with center $y$.

 The described reductions may decrease $\rho$ until it is 1 whence there is a babet.
 In fact we will complete the proof by showing that when no reduction is possible and $\rho > 1$, then the violator inequality is not fulfilled.